 Types of face peels

-Depending on the skin condition targeted, a face peel will remove surface skin to the appropriate depth.
+Depending on the concern(s) to be targeted, a Face Peel will remove surface skin to the

-- Superficial peel: This is the mildest chemical peel, and is useful for all skin types.
-A diluted acid solution is applied that acts on the outer skin layer.
+- Superficial peel: : This is the least-aggressive chemical peel, and is useful for all skin types.
+A diluted acid solution is applied that acts on the outer skin layer, resulting in exfoliation.
 The agent is applied gently to the skin and left on for several minutes before being neutralised and wiped off.
 A slight burning sensation will be noticeable.
-The exfoliation will result in a healthier looking glow.